 These mechanisms repair and regenerate the damaged tissue, restoring activity in the affected area, which translates into clinical improvements .This plays a great role in improving the overall quality of life.
 Also autologous BMMNCs do not show any adverse side effects and they do not face any immune rejection.
 Also, they are obtained from the same patient and thus are free of the ethical issues surrounding the use of stem cells.

-With our comprehensive approach and our aim to guide and support our patients through thick and thin, we have successfully treated over 150 patients with cerebral palsy.
+With our comprehensive approach and our aim to guide and support our patients through thick and thin, we have successfully treated over 276 patients with cerebral palsy.
 The patients who had reached a plateau stage, after stem cell therapy have shown colossal improvements in their symptoms.
 Most of the symptoms that are seen in cerebral palsy are oromotor/speech, balance, trunk activity, upper limb activity, lower limb activity, muscle tone and ambulation.
 Together, they affect activities of day to day life.

 The positive changes that we record in our patients are not just restricted to their symptomatic improvements, but also bring about a constructive change in their brain metabolism as observed in their PET-CT scans.

-Intrathecally autologous stem cell therapy is safe, feasible and effective treatment strategy for children with cerebral palsy.
+Intrathecal autologous stem cell therapy is safe, feasible and effective treatment strategy for children with cerebral palsy.
 This repairs the underlying brain damage which can also be objectively seen on PET CT scan of brain along with improvement in functional and achievement of milestones in children.
 Stem cell therapy along with standard treatment augments the development and improves the quality of life of these children.

-My child has been diagnosed with Cerebral Palsy.
 Can my child get better?

-Cerebral Palsy refers to a permanent condition and problems related to this condition remain throughout the lifetime, however these children can cope up with the condition as they grow.
+Cerebral Palsy refers to a permanent condition and problems related to this condition remain throughout the lifetime, however, these children can cope up with the condition as they grow.
 Various treatments available often bring out improvement in the condition, though it is not a cure.

 Stiffness in the muscles is due to spasticity, contractures or both.
 It is difficult to distinguish between spasticity and shortening and during growth spurts the child's bones will grow more rapidly than muscles, which lead to tightening and activities like walking or standing makes it more apparent.
 Treatment for spasticity and shortening is different.

-Will my child learn how to walk?
+Will my child learn how to walk independently?